 The smallest type of administrative area in England is the parish (also known as 'civil parish'); the equivalent units in Wales are communities.
 Scotland also has communities but their councils are generally a channel of opinion to other authorities rather than an administration in their own right.
 Northern Ireland does not have any similar units.

-English Parishes are a very old form of spatial unit which originally represented areas of both civil and ecclesiastical administration.
+English parishes are a very old form of spatial unit which originally represented areas of both civil and ecclesiastical administration.
 They used to be significant local government areas but now have very limited functions.
 Modern parish councils (which may choose to call themselves a town council) can provide facilities such as village halls, war memorials, cemeteries, leisure facilities and playgrounds.
-They have duties concerning maintenance of public footpaths and may also spend money on cultural projects, community transport initiatives and crime prevention equipment.
-In addition they must be notified of all planning applications and consulted on the making of certain byelaws.
+They have duties concerning maintenance of public footpaths and may also spend money on cultural projects, community transport initiatives and crime-prevention equipment.
+In addition they must be notified of all planning applications and consulted on the making of certain by-laws.
 However, not all parishes have a council – if there are fewer than 200 parishioners, or if the parishioners do not want one, decisions can instead be taken at parish meetings.
 The geography is further complicated by the fact that several smaller parishes may come together to elect a joint council.
-Parishes are confined within local authority boundaries but are not contiguous with electoral wards.
-In some smaller urban areas, successor parishes were then created, but this was not universal.
-In consequence some areas of the country have parishes and others not, making them an unsatisfactory unit for national statistical production.
+Parishes are confined within local authority district boundaries but are not contiguous with electoral wards.
+In some smaller urban areas, successor parishes have been created, but this is not universal.
+In consequence some areas of the country have parishes and others not, making them an unsatisfactory unit for producing National Statistics.

 Communities, which fit into and change with unitary authorities, are the Welsh equivalent of parishes.
 Their councils have similar powers to English parish councils and may also choose to call themselves town councils.
 Unlike parishes in England, communities cover the whole of Wales, and this gives them greater potential as a statistical unit.
-There are 872 communities in Wales, 735 of which currently have a council.
-Prior to 1974 Wales also had parishes but these were technically abolished when communities were introduced, despite the new communities initially being delineated to the old parish boundaries.
+There are 870 communities in Wales, over 730 of which currently have a council.
+Prior to 1974 Wales also had parishes, but these were technically abolished when communities were introduced, despite the new communities initially being delineated to the old parish boundaries.